ddanford/csci568/project07/README.txt

 Nodes take a value in (from its layer) and outputs a list of its impact on the next layer.
 It multiplies its value by the values of its weights.

 The driver file project7.py can be run without any command line parameters.
-At creation, all weights are initialized to random values, so until training is implemented, the output will be different every time.
+At creation, all weights are initialized to random values, so unless training is called, the output will be different every time.

+For time's sake, I added a precision variable that describes how many decimal places the result should be rounded to.
+By default, the precision is higher during output than during classification.
+Training rounds to 12 decimal places by default, and reular usage rounds to 10 decimal places by default.